 As a first step, Progressive recommends contacting your former insurer to see if you indeed had a lapse.
 If you’re still in the grace period, chances are you could pay your bill and maintain your policy.
 You can also work with your previous provider to see about reinstating your policy.

 If you can’t get your old policy back, you must get a new one as soon as possible with a new company.
 This will get you back on the road legally and will ensure that you have financial protection in case of an accident.

 Frequently Asked Questions

 What happens if I can’t pay my auto insurance bill?

 If you can’t pay your auto premium on time, your insurer could cancel your policy.
-This triggers a lapse in coverage, meaning you’ll no longer have insurance.
+This triggers a lapse, meaning you’ll no longer have coverage.
 Your top priority, if this happens to you, should be finding a way to get a new policy.
 Driving without insurance is illegal in most states and could get you into serious legal and financial trouble.

 How do I avoid a lapse in coverage?